BabisSt/my-ctfs/CTF { Kenobi }.md

 /usr/bin/menu
 ```

-We copied the /bin/sh shell, called it curl, gave it the correct permissions and then put its location in our path.
+I copied the /bin/sh shell, called it curl, gave it the correct permissions and then put its location in our path.
 This meant that when the /usr/bin/menu binary was run, its using our path variable to find the "curl" binary..
-Which is actually a version of /usr/sh, as well as this file being run as root it runs our shell as root!
+Which is actually a version of /usr/sh, as Ill as this file being run as root it runs our shell as root!
-And we get our final flag!
+And I get our final flag!